 It’s one of the narrative points of Assassin’s Creed II that comes up again and again.
 The fight with the Pope, Alexander VI.
 Cherry-picked anecdotal evidence aside, a lot of the time I talk about AC2 with someone who has some working knowledge of the series, that scene always comes up as how ridiculous/shocking the game is.
 But in nearly every dialogue, the other person always get one small piece of information wrong; they always think you kill the Pope.

 Assassin’s Creed is one of my favourite series.
-I love it’s attention to historical events and architecture, it’s ability to inform and entertain and in all fairness it has pretty graphics and a good fighting system, even if certain weapons are over-powered *cough-Hidden-Blade-cough*.
+I love its attention to historical events and architecture, its ability to inform and entertain and in all fairness it has pretty graphics and a good fighting system, even if certain weapons are over-powered *cough-Hidden-Blade-cough*.
 But it was only after talking about the themes of the franchise with housemates that I realised, the game could also be seen as an anti-violence slogan.

 The first Assassin’s Creed game is bloody.
 In my opinion it has the best combat, because it feels like it has weight.
 To swing your sword hard, you have to hold the attack button for a precious few seconds, building up your strength to cleave a Saracen or Templar in two.
-Blood in the sequels is just a red spots that appears unconvincingly on the enemies face and chest; I remember the first assassination (1:45) from the original AC involves a stabbed man falling into a fountain, his blood merging with the water.
-It’s a game that focuses on the violence, but it still anti-violent.
+Blood in the sequels are just a red spots that appears unconvincingly on the enemies face and chest; I remember the first assassination (1:45) from the original AC involves a stabbed man falling into a fountain, his blood merging with the water.
+It is a game that focuses on the violence, but it is still anti-violent.
 As assassins, we are told that running away is sometimes the best option, with hiding spots and vigilantes to help in that quest.
 It’s also interesting to note that in AC1, the signature weapon of the Assassins, the hidden blade, can only be used in self-defence in open combat, you can’t use it in a battle without being attacked first.

 The story also feeds into the anti-violent narrative.
 Altair, the main character, wants to make the Holy Land safe and peaceful, that’s why he goes out to assassinate the war profiteers.
 That may seem hypocritical, but in Altair’s defence, the war was brought to his doorstep.
 The Crusaders/Templars came to claim the Holy Land for themselves, so Altair is stepping up to wipe them out, creating a more peaceful world.
 The idea that the war has been brought to Altair can be seen in the design of Acre; after the Templars take it, Acre looks like ruins and is generally darker and grimier than the brighter Jerusalem or Damascus.